 In November of 2015 Hospitality House moved to its new facility located at 2075 E. West Maple Rd Suite B204, in Commerce Township.
 The new facility is approximately 8000 sq. feet and allows the pantry to service even more.

 As a result in January 2016 Hospitality House opened its doors to include the Novi school district and all residents who have a 48393 zip code.

 In 2017 Hospitality House expanded again lifting its residency restrictions where it now distributes over 35,000 pounds of food to approximately 450 households every month!

-For the first time in 2017 Hospitality House provided emergency transitional housing to several families facing imminent homelessness and saw them through to stability.
+For the first time in 2017 Hospitality House provided emergency transitional housing to several families facing homelessness and saw them through to stability.
 Hospitality House continues to serve its community and is looking forward to great program services in 2018 and beyond.

 Food distributed by Hospitality House is donated by a variety of sources including grocers, businesses, schools, religious organizations and individuals as well as from purchases of food available through Gleaners Community Food Bank of Southeastern Michigan where Hospitality House is a community member.